madara-tribe/px-gym-simulator/README.md

 # simulaor

 ## About Gym Training
-You can train with simulated environment by reinforcement learning agent through OpenAI Gym.
+You can train a reinforcement learning agent in a simulated environment using **OpenAI Gym**.

 ```bash
 # when to train